HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 ### WAS versions 8.5.5.26, 9.0.5.20, and later now supported

 === "Containers"
-    As indicated in [ConfigEngine errors when updating WebSphere Application Server (WAS) to Fix pack v9.0.5.19 & v8.5.5.25](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0112396), the WAS fix packs 9.0.5.19 and 8.5.5.25 or later were not supported due to changes in the WAS ANT implementation.
+    As stated in [ConfigEngine errors when updating WebSphere Application Server (WAS) to Fix pack v9.0.5.19 & v8.5.5.25](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0112396), the WAS fix packs 9.0.5.19 and 8.5.5.25 or later were not supported due to changes in the WAS ANT implementation.

     Starting CF222, this issue has been addressed.
 HCL DX now ships with the WAS fix pack 9.0.5.20 applied.

 === "On-Premises"
-    As indicated in [ConfigEngine errors when updating WebSphere Application Server (WAS) to Fix pack v9.0.5.19 & v8.5.5.25](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0112396), the WAS fix packs 9.0.5.19 and 8.5.5.25 or later were not supported due to changes in the WAS ANT implementation.
+    As stated in [ConfigEngine errors when updating WebSphere Application Server (WAS) to Fix pack v9.0.5.19 & v8.5.5.25](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0112396), the WAS fix packs 9.0.5.19 and 8.5.5.25 or later were not supported due to changes in the WAS ANT implementation.

     Starting CF222, this issue has been addressed.
 HCL DX now supports versions 8.5.5.26, 9.0.5.20, and later versions of WAS.